 A lot of information is given in the first few consultations.
-There is so much to try to understand.
+There is so much to understand.
 It can happen to anyone at virtually any age.
 You may have a partner and children or you may be single.
 You may have parents alive or maybe they have passed away.
 You may be lucky enough to be in a loving relationship or you may be in an unhappy relationship.
 All these factors impact on how you cope with your breast cancer journey.

 Feelings of stress, worry, helplessness and inadequacy are common, as is a feeling of loss of control.
 There is a change in the way one experiences one’s body.
 A mastectomy (removal of the entire breast) and even a lumpectomy (removal of the cancerous tumour and some of the surrounding breast tissue), may affect the way you feel about yourself.
 Feelings of grief and loss may occur.
 Your breasts may have been part of your femininity.